venkataveera/terraform-azure/README.md

-# Creating Windows and Linux Virtual Machines using Terraform
+# Creating Windows and Linux Infrastructure using Terraform

 <!-- TOC -->